notflan/termsync/README.md

 ```

 ### Write lines
-Line writes are asyncronous, await them to yield until the line has been displayed in the `Console`.
+Line writes are asynchronous, await them to yield until the line has been displayed in the `Console`.
 ``` c#
 	await Terminal.WriteLine("A line.")
 ```